 When To Visit The Faroe Islands

-I can’t believe the difference from visiting in December and in July.
+I can’t believe the difference from visiting in December, April and in July.
 June-August are considered high season in the Faroe Islands, and while that doesn’t make it super busy (compared to places like Iceland), you definitely notice that things get fully booked pretty fast and prices for accommodation and car rental seem to be higher at this time of year.
 You’ll also find that a lot of the main tourist spots are now being added to coach tour schedules, meaning that visitor number are increasing quite a lot.
 Visiting in the summer months means you’ll benefit from long hours of daylight (in July it was light from 4am until 11pm) whereas in winter it’s much less (in December it was light from around 10am until 4pm).
 Whilst in winter you might find snow on the ground, in the summer months the grass is really green and the meadows are filled with buttercups and other wildflowers.
+I quite like spring and fall, when things are quieter.

 Where To Stay